hsk-kr/js-cut-image/README.md

 cutImageByColorLine(imgUrl, [255, 255, 255], 5, 70, CUT_DIRECTION_TOP, CUT_FIND_FIRST_LINE_OVER);

-It means that search from top to bottom and when find a line that includes white color( but It's okay from -5 to +5 from the criterion number) over 70% of a line, remove the line .
+It means that search from top to bottom and when find a line that includes white color( but It's okay from -5 to +5 from the criterion number) over 70% of a line, remove from first line to the line.

 ---